pingcap/tidb-tools/ddl_checker/README.md

 ## Modes

 You can switch modes using the `SETMOD` command.
-Auto mode: The program will automatically synchronize the dependent table structure from MYSQL and delete the conflict table.
+Auto mode: The program will automatically synchronize the dependent table structure from MySQL and delete the conflict table.
-Query mode: The program will ask you before synchronizing the dependent table structure from MYSQL.
+Prompt mode: The program will ask you before synchronizing the dependent table structure from MySQL.
-Manual mode: This program does not perform anything other than executing the input SQL.
+Manual mode: The program does not perform anything other than executing the input SQL.
-SETMOD Usage: SETMOD <MODCODE>; MODCODE = [0(Auto), 1(Query), 2(Manual)]
+SETMOD Usage: SETMOD <MODCODE>; MODCODE = ["Auto", "Prompt", "Manual"] (case insensitive).

 ## Example